thomasabishop/eolas/zk/Dates_in_Python.md

 The `strptime` (_string_parse_time) method_ parses a string representing a date and/or a time according to a specified format and returns a `datetime` object.

-This would typically be used when want to carry out some sort of transformation on time data that we are sourcing in a particular format.
+Typically be used when want to carry out some sort of transformation on time data that we are sourcing in a particular format.

-In the example below we receive a date in the format DD-MM-YYYY and we convert it to a datetime object:
+Receive a date in the format DD-MM-YYYY and convert to datetime object:

 ```python
 date_string = "18-06-2024"